 - Now you will have to choose the new virtual hard drive that you created as the installation location, it should be the only one available to you.

-- All you have to do is let the installation complete and you’re done.
+- All you have to do is let the installation completes and you’re done.